 What level is the course and do I need any particular skills?

-This course is for all levels, beginners will be taught basic hand and machine stitch methods.
+This course is for all levels, and those with limited skills will be taught basic hand and machine stitch methods.
 If you have skills but little experience of designing and making a quilt you will be able to explore ways to research and develop methods to inspire your making.

 For people who have some experience of quilt making this could be an opportunity to approach quilts in a fresh contemporary way, or make a piece for a specific purpose.
 For those who might be interested in starting a quilt group, among friends or within a community, this could provide a method.
 Within the framework of each session, you will be encouraged to be individual in your approach.

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to make basic measurements and calculations.

 How will I be taught, and will there be any work outside the class?

 The course will be mainly practical, with a focus for each session and samples to get you thinking imaginatively.
 We will start with a visual presentation with examples of the craft, followed by examples of drawing and collage to capture ideas and inspire your creativity.